asmodehn/minilens/yeast_learn.md

 Take your favorite language and implement [Unlambda](http://www.madore.org/~david/programs/unlambda)

-Beside the usual combinators (IKCWB -in order- might be simpler to implement than SKI at first), for which rules are easily found and implementable, one tricky part seem to be "'" which is effectively a structural character (representing "(" and ")" implicitely) along with a call/cc semantics: it evaluates the next combinator.
+Beside the usual combinators (IKWCB -in order- might be simpler to implement than SKI at first), for which rules are easily found and implementable, one tricky part seem to be "`" which is effectively a structural character (representing "(" and ")" implicitely) along with a call/cc semantics: it evaluates the next combinator.

 If implementing it in a functional language with continuation, mapping unlambda semantics to the host language might relatively straight forward.